Deploy FastAPI to Production: Zero-Config Guide

 bunx @temps-sdk/cli domains add -d api.example.com

 Ready to deploy your FastAPI app?
-Get started at temps.sh — self-host for free (Apache 2.0) or use Temps Cloud at ~$6/mo with no per-seat fees:
+Get started at temps.sh — self-host for free (Apache 2.0), with Temps Cloud, a managed add-on for telemetry retention, backups, and AI credits, coming soon:

 curl -fsSL https://temps.sh/install.sh | bash && bunx @temps-sdk/cli login